 WHITE GLOVE SERVICE

 US and Canada.
-Includes frame, boards, mat, holds, lights, and two techs to come install everything.
-All you have to do is clear the space and assure us there are no wires or pipes running under the slab where we are attaching the frame and mats.
+Includes frame, boards, mat, holds, lights, and techs to come install everything.
+All you have to do is clear the space, have a regular power source for us to use and hook the wall to, and assure us there are no wires or pipes running under the slab where we are attaching the frame and mats.
 Email for pricing.